The 4 Most Underrated Destinations in Asia 2019 (Updated Jan. 2019)

 In fact, the sheer amount of things to do and see in Gansu suggests it should be one of China’s greatest exports—but, unaffected by tourism, it remains a low-key affair.
 Those who know no Chinese may find the city difficult to navigate, but for an escape from the bustle of the country, there isn’t a better choice.

 When one thinks of Japan, their mind may immediately travel to the bustle and bright lights of Tokyo or the culturally rich centre of Kyoto, two massive cities that attract the majority of visitors.
 However, there’s plenty more to be discovered, and Appi is a perfect example of that.
-It’s a sprawling yet quiet ski resort set in the mountains of northern Japan, and is populated only with locals as echoed by 1Cover—so if you’re wanting an authentically Japanese experience, this is inarguably one of the most unique choices.
+It’s a sprawling yet quiet ski resort set in the mountains of northern Japan, and is populated only with locals, so if you’re wanting an authentically Japanese experience, this is inarguably one of the most unique choices.

 Skiing is a surprisingly fun choice for a getaway at any point of the year, and Appi is certainly a unique destination for it.
 If you’re done traversing the snowy mountains, the city of Hachinohe is less than an hour away.